From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: Experiments

+\Cref{tab:scratch} confirms this prediction.
+When trained from scratch without KD, the original DeiT-Tiny reaches $74.86\%$, while adding our post-hoc projector (Lift) improves accuracy to $75.41\%$ ($+0.55$), and widening only the final block to match the teacher width (WideLast) further raises performance to $75.54\%$ ($+0.68$).
 These consistent gains, achieved without using any teacher, show that the encoding mismatch is a \textbf{true architectural bottleneck} rather than an artifact of distillation.
 Resolving it both (i) makes feature-map KD effective again and (ii) yields stronger compact ViTs in their standalone form, \textit{offering a simple and interpretable design cue for future compact architectures}.
+Parameter/FLOP details and the Uniform219dim control are reported in Appendix~\ref{app:cost_control}.